agentsystems/agentsystems/README.md

 **The result:** Specialized AI agents designed to run locally without sending your data to third parties.

 📺 **[Watch the 100-second demo](https://www.youtube.com/watch?v=YRDamSh7M-I)** | **[Full walkthrough (9 min)](https://www.youtube.com/watch?v=G2csNRrVXM8)**

+## Vision for the Future

+Millions of agents are coming.
+Most will require sending your data to third-party servers.

+**There's another path.**

+Frontier models keep improving — agents get easier to build with less expertise.
+Consumer hardware keeps advancing — models run locally without cloud providers.

+The infrastructure we build now determines whether we're locked into centralized platforms or not.

+AgentSystems is that infrastructure: discover agents, run them locally.

+Apache-2.0.
+No gatekeepers.

 ## Installation